 It is a low grown blend that offers a fragrant, gentle experience and is harvested from a single estate in the Galle District in Sri Lanka, our green Oolong tea is certified ‘ozone-friendly’.
 Like all of our favorite teas, our Ceylon Oolong blend is packed with antioxidants, making it good for both the environment and you.

 The manufacturing process of this tea demands precision and care in every step, as it is semi-fermented.
-It is fresh and mild in flavor, and orange in appearance.
+It is fresh and mild in flavour, and orange in appearance.
 It is distinctive for its aroma, leaf, and liquor.